How to Improve Employee Experience Through Workplace Design Strategy

 - Hot desking— for companies that have fully embracing flexible and hybrid schedules

-- Pivoting from preset heating and cooling schedules to a signs of life system in order to save energy and reduce operations costs
+- Pivoting from preset heating and cooling schedules to a system based on actual occupancy in order to save energy and reduce operations costs

 The Future of Work: Understanding the Return to Office